 - In a food processor pulse the walnuts, cinnamon, sugar, breadcrumbs and olive oil, until grainy (should not be chunky).

 - Cut the sheets crosswise in half.
-Than cut each piece in 4 rectangles.
+Then cut each piece in 3 rectangles.

-- Place about 2 to 3 teaspoons of the filling on the top of each piece lengthwise (on the longer side).
+- Place about 1 heaping tablesppon of the filling on the top of each piece (on the short side).

-- Now fold the sides in about ¼ of inch in (like a burrito), and then roll tightly into thin logs, they will be about 5 inches long.
+- Now fold the sides in (like a burrito), and then roll tightly into thin logs, they will be about 4 inches long.

-- Place in a pan tightly one next to the other (as in the photo above) - I used a pan that was about 8 X 15 inches.
+- Place in a pan tightly one next to the other.

 - Repeat this with the other 3 phyllo sheets.